 Funicular to the Mother Georgia Statue

 For some of the best views over Tbilisi, you can ride the funicular up Sololaki Hill to see the Mother Georgia Statue.
 Also known as Kartlis Deda, this incredible monument was erected in 1958 to celebrate the city's 1500th anniversary.
 The 65ft (20m) high statue is of a woman in Georgian national dress.
 She holds a bowl of wine in one hand to greet those who come to Tbilisi as friends, and a sword in the other for those who come as enemies.
 Further up the hill behind Mother Georgia are the Tbilisi botanical gardens, featuring gorgeous manicured gardens complete with pretty waterfalls.

 Visit the sulfur baths

 You can't go to Tbilisi and not experience the sulfur baths!
 The Abanotubani district is known for the brick domes rising up everywhere like little mushrooms, these raised roofs provide ventilation for the baths and are fascinating to see.
-The sulfur water of the baths are naturally heated to 40°C and contain natural minerals that are thought to be good for your skin and general health.
-Some of the baths have big same-sex rooms while you can also hire smaller ones for your own small gay group.
+The sulfur water of the baths is naturally heated to 104°F (40°C) and contains natural minerals that are thought to be good for your skin and general health.
+Some of the baths have big rooms for men only while you can also hire smaller ones for your own small gay group.
 The Chreli Abano bath and spa is one of the most beautiful and luxurious.

 Pet a doggy!